 And this was not possible.

---Que le llamen, en fin, por su nombre.
+--Que le llamen en fin por su nombre.

---Let them call him, at last, by his name.
+--Let them call him at last by his name.

 And this was not possible.

-This Kafkaesque inquisition reduces the accused to a nameless, irrational thing, before the mighty voices of power that respect no standard of sanity or compassion.
-In “Y no me digan nada" (Don’t Say anything to me), the effort of the accused to fight back disintegrates into ludicrous comic gestures.
+This Kafkaesque inquisition reduces the accused to a nameless irrational thing before the mighty voices of power voices that respect no standard of sanity or compassion.
+In “Y no me digan nada†(“Don’t Say Anything to Meâ€) the effort of the accused to fight back disintegrates into ludicrous comic gestures.

 Y no me digan nada